Sign up online for the Ireland West Duathlon Series

 - The IWDS committee make the final decision on all queries.

-Host clubs/Groups are responsible for organising their respected round of the series, they must circulate and advertise details of their event to all media well in advance of the event date.
+Host clubs/Groups are responsible for organising their respected round of the series, they must circulate and advertise details of their event locally and to all media well in advance of the event date.
 Liaising with Local authorizes, ambulance cover and Gardai are paramount.

 Details to include; Event distances and breakdown, sign-on location & time, route map, Transition whereabouts, start/finish area, Podium area, any special requirements, shower & changing facilities and Prize & presentation details.

 - Unplaced winners in Junior, O40, 050, 060 categories

 - Relay overall winners (Has to be the same 2/3 athletes throughout the series)